-On behalf of the Faculty of Education at Mount Saint Vincent University, we would like to thank you for your elementary and secondary levels.
+The practicum component of the course conducted in the schools is fundamental to the preparation of elementary and secondary levels.
 These programs emphasize reflective practice, critical pedagogy, and diverse teaching methods as well as preparing preservice teachers to recognize and value all individuals.
 Central to our programs are a range of curriculum courses, a focus on understanding the diversity of learner needs, and a variety of field experiences.
 Preservice teachers work closely with their peers as they consider current teaching practices and issues in education.